Cloud Typesetting Engine

 Written in Topaz

-Topaz is a real language — grammar, playground, and binaries at topaz.ooo.
+The grammar, playground, and compiler binaries are available at topaz.ooo.

 let 여유 = 목표너비 - 너비